bradford-hamilton/Ruby-On-Quails/actioncable/README.md

 ### More complete examples

-See the [rails/actioncable-examples](https://github.com/rails/actioncable-examples) repository for a full example of how to setup Action Cable in a Rails app, and how to add channels.
+See the [quails/actioncable-examples](https://github.com/quails/actioncable-examples) repository for a full example of how to setup Action Cable in a Quails app, and how to add channels.

 ## Configuration